Posted: 12/06/2015 at 12:30

-> When (if?) they germinate do not be in a hurry to p rick them out.
+When (if?) they germinate do not be in a hurry to p rick them out.
 This is the reason for deep pot rather than seed tray.
-They have only one root to begin with and if it is damaged, it dies and a new one has to be produced from the base of the seedling. usually they die.
+They have only one root to begin with and if it is damage, it dies and a new one has to be produced from the base of the seedling. usually they die.

-> Feed the seed pot with dilute Baby Bio type stuff, until the leaves go yellow then allow the pot to dry off.
+Feed the seed pot with dilute Baby Bio type stuff, until the leaves go yellow then allow the pot to dry off.

 Repotting may be done when they are dormant.
 Some types never really go dormant so be careful.